 Guide to Italian Gastronomy and Cuisine: Read more

-Emilia-Romagna boasts over 200 food products, a wealth of which are protected with PDO and PGI status guaranteeing quality and authenticity.
-The region is known as Italy’s Food Valley, thanks to its thriving culinary traditions.
+Emilia-Romagna boasts over 200 food products, a wealth of which are protected with PDO and PGI status, guaranteeing quality and authenticity.
+Thanks to its thriving culinary traditions, the region is known as Italy’s Food Valley.
 Geography largely influences this rich food culture, as the Po River runs through Emilia-Romagna, forming the Pianura Padana Valley.
-Today, these former marshlands are fertile soils ideal for cultivating a variety of crops and raising livestock.
+Today, these former marshlands are fertile soils ideal for cultivating various crops and raising livestock.
 Approaching the Adriatic Sea, the river turns into the Po Delta, where both water sources provide fresh seafood for the region.
-Join Cellar Tours on a food connoisseur pilgrimage to the Emilia Romagna region, discover the tastes and flavors of this extraordinary region on a Bologna-based Food & Wine Tour.

 The food of Emilia-Romagna illustrates the diverse history of a region ruled by different noble families, kingdoms, and the Papal States.
 Though it’s considered one region, culinary styles vary between Emiliane and the Romagnole cities.

 Emiliane includes Piacenza, Parma, Reggio Emilia, Modena, Ferrara, and Bologna.
 Pork heavily influences the cuisine here, primarily due to the region’s production of Parmigiano Reggiano.
 The pigs are fed whey created during the cheesemaking process.
 Consequently, this Parmigiano Reggiano whey is thought to contribute flavor to Prosciutto di Parma.